fuhrmanator/course-activity-planner/README.md

 `S1-1d@23:55` is valid

 `S1@23:55-1d` is invalid

+### Defining new activities

+Activities can be configured by the administrator.
+Please refer to examples in `python/config/activities`.

 ## Development setup
 * Create a google application with Identity Toolkit API access.
 Create an oauth2 client as a web application and save the client id.
 This id needs to be put in config/.